xmos/fwk_io/test/README.rst

 Hardware Setup
 **************

-No hardware is needed for these tests as they all run using the ``xsim`` XCore simulator that is installed with the XTC Tools.
+No hardware is needed for these tests as they all run using the ``xsim`` xcore simulator that is installed with the XTC Tools.

 *************
 Running Tests